-- Reviewing contracts: all contracts are constantly being reviewed to ensure value for money is achieved. - Income Generation: The trading arm of the trust continues to be a success.
-The company predominately hires the sporting facilities to the local community, with the profit being gift aided back to the trust.
+- Reviewing contracts: all contracts are constantly being reviewed to ensure value for money is achieved. - Income Generation: Despite the impact of closure due to COVID- 19 the trading arm of the academy trust continued to be a success during the period of operation.
+The company predominately hires the sporting facilities to the local community, with the profit being gift aided back to the academy trust.